 Here are a few tips to get your cookies photo ready, or just to look even more mouth watering than they already are!

 - Don’t roll the dough balls.
 Just scoop and bake.
 This creates those ridges on top and adds a beautiful texture to the outside of the cookies.

 - When they’re warm from the oven and still on the baking sheet, place a couple extra chocolate chips on top.
 I like to press mine underneath the ridges so it looks more organic…like they were just perfectly scooped that way.

 - If you have a couple cookies that don’t bake perfectly round, use a spoon to press the sides back in.
 Do so while they’re still warm on the baking sheet.

 - Sprinkle the tops with a little sea salt!
 This is totally optional, but makes these cookies go from homemade to gourmet.

-When is the best time to eat these cookies?
+When is the best time to eat soft cookies?